blusewill/TwitchChatDeepLTrans/README.md

 # TwitchChatDeepLTrans
-The Twitch Chat Translator using DeepLX API
+The Twitch Chat Translator using deepl-cli API